hamish-mackie/OrderForgeMatchingEngine/readme.md

     - Quantity filled

 ### Scaled Int

 - Scaled Int ensures precise handling of small floating-point numbers by scaling up doubles at the point of construction.
 These scaled values are used consistently throughout the engine, maintaining accuracy in computations.

 ---

 ## Getting Started

-1. `demo_run.cpp`, where the demo application provides a clear overview of the interface.
+1. [demo_run.cpp](demo_run.cpp), where the demo application provides a clear overview of the interface.
-2. `order_forge/order_book.h` for insights into the core functionality.
+2. [order_forge/order_book.h](order_forge/order_book.h) for insights into the core functionality.
-3. `order_forge/matching_engine.h` to understand the order matching logic.
+3. [order_forge/matching_engine.h](order_forge/matching_engine.h) to understand the order matching logic.
-4. `order_forge/book_level.h` to examine the Hashed Linked List, the backbone behind many of the engine's operations.
+4. [order_forge/book_level.h](order_forge/book_level.h) to examine the Hashed Linked List, the backbone behind many of the engine's operations.

 ---

 ## Running the Demo App